Art historian's laser mapping project could help save Notre Dame

 Tallon studied Gothic architecture and sought to understand how medieval builders erected some of Europe's great cathedrals.
 So he created a spatial map of Notre Dame using more than a billion laser-measured points.

-Even though Tallon died in December, his digital model will be crucial for restoration efforts because it details exactly what the church looked like before the fire's destruction.
+Even though Tallon died last year, his digital model will be crucial for restoration efforts because it details exactly what the church looked like before the fire's destruction.

 "If (restorers) have any questions about how it was built before, they can look at the scan and measure every single thing," said Dan Edleson, principal of building information modeling firm STEREO.
 The scans are a "very accurate representation to the level that until a few years ago nobody could do."

-Note: Correction: An earlier version of this story incorrectly stated when Tallon died.